 - call your business

-- read a particular article or even just a block of text
+- read a particular article or see a particular video

-- see that your business is unique from others in your industry
+- understand how your business is unique from others in your industry

 Your primary competitors are businesses in your industry that serve the same audience as you and that provide seemingly the same types of goods and services.

 To have a successful business and website, you don’t want to copy your competitors, but you do want to understand them and what they offer.
-And you want to make it clear that you are different in useful and important ways – ways that people can understand and relate to and that are important to your customers.
+And, as already discussed, you want to make it clear that you are different in useful and important ways – ways that people can understand and relate to and that are important to your customers.

-So every website design should be preceded by some amount of competitor research.
+So most website designs should be preceded by some amount of competitor research.
 This will help you gauge what’s being done in your industry.
 It will show you the minimum level of what your website will need to do in order to be on a level playing field.
 And it will show how you can differentiate your business.
 Plus it will save time.

 Once you’ve put together a list of competitors, you want to become clear on what they offer.
 What are their products and services?
 How do they present them?
 What seems to be working for them?
 What doesn’t?
 What advantages do you have?
 What disadvantages?
 What distinctions do you want to make between your business and theirs?